A mad, bad programmer builds a machine with a soul. What could possibly go wrong? Ex Machina spells it out.

 2004’s I, Robot asks if AI will inevitably, if unintentionally, cause the end of humans.
 Ex Machina cuts in a step earlier: what if the first act of truly conscious technology is to be free?

 So, how smart is Nathan?
 Sure he’s a programmer god – literally – but in contrast to Caleb he’s brutishly masculine and a booze-addled philistine.
-This is largely an act, and yet one more illusion of the man cave.
+This is largely an act: yet one more illusion of the man cave.

 For one thing, Nathan’s game goes beyond the Turing test devised to determine if machines can pass as human.
-Caleb assumes he’s to interrogate a robot through dialogue; in fact Nathan’s test is more complex and much darker.
+Caleb assumes he’s to interrogate a robot through dialogue; in fact Nathan’s test is much darker.

-Ava (Alicia Vikander) passes Nathan’s test when she elicits an emotional and sexual response in Caleb … and then manipulates those feelings to try to escape.
+Ava (Alicia Vikander) passes this test when she elicits an emotional and sexual response in Caleb … and then manipulates those feelings to try to escape.

 The plot’s conflict arises because everyone has their own concept of what being human means.
 And, as is often the case, they define it in their own likeness.

-Egotistical, unfeeling Nathan finds human levels of intelligence in betrayal.
-Caleb sees it in intimacy, honesty and social mindedness.
+Egotistical, unfeeling Nathan sees betrayal as a mark of human intelligence.
+For Caleb, being human means intimacy and honesty.
 Actually, Nathan builds Ava to match Caleb’s preferences, so Caleb is primed to recognise her as human – to see himself in her.

 The story mirrors this fluid sense of identity.
-Caleb is brought in to see if he can tell humans from computers yet, inevitably, all the characters become ambiguous:
+Caleb is brought in to see if he can ‘spot the computer’ yet, inevitably, all the characters become ambiguous:

 - Ava looks like a robot but acts like a woman

-- Kyoko looks like a woman but has no emotional depth or curiosity
+- Kyoko looks like a woman but acts like a robot

 - Nathan’s lack of feeling, frailty and warmth is all bro but barely human